A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: The evaporation paradox

 This formal state of affairs is invaluable for delimiting semiclassical gravity.
 After all, semiclassical gravity is concerned with the gravitational self-interaction of material systems, precisely when the quantum descriptions accorded to those systems, i.e. by an appropriately quantized theory, cannot be ignored.
-Together with (1), (2) thereby ensures that we at least know how, in the first place, to associate the spacetime backgrounds for relativistic quantum field theories with arbitrary \emph{allowed} gravitational field states.
-This paves the way for a perturbative approach to studying the back-reaction of the quantized fields on such gravitational field states, with the latter now treated semiclassically: as a spacetime expression of the mean-field gravitational effects relevant to a quantum system, which is otherwise modeled by a state within the (non- gravitationally coupled) quantum field theory defined on top.
-Notably, it is this picture of semiclassical gravity that ultimately fits together with a common view in quantum gravity research that the (semiclassical) Einstein equation is interpreted as a mean-field expression of the effective field theory dynamics that govern `low-energy quantum gravity' \citep{WallaceLowEnergyQGDraft}.
+(Though, when quantum fluctuations are large in that description --- such as in the case of macroscopic superpositions of matter --- semiclassical gravity too is inadequate.)
+Together with LM, GH thereby ensures that we at least know how, in the first place, to associate the spacetime backgrounds for relativistic quantum field theories with arbitrary \emph{allowed} gravitational field states.
+This paves the way for a perturbative approach to studying the back-reaction of the quantized fields on such gravitational field states, with the latter now treated semiclassically: as a spacetime expression of the mean-field effects relevant to a gravitationally-coupled quantum system, which is otherwise modeled by a state within the (non- gravitationally coupled) quantum field theory defined on top.